souhilsk/Groupe-33-REME/README.md

 Details on variables, transformations, and cleaning will be available in the `data/` and `scripts/` folders.

 ## 🗂️ Repository Structure
-📁 data/                 # Raw and cleaned datasets (.dta) 📁 scripts/              # Stata .do files for analysis and graphs 📁 output/               # Tables, regression results, and figures 📄 report.tex            # Final research report (LaTeX format) 📄 presentation/         # Slides for the oral presentation 📄 README.md             # This file
+data/                 # Raw and cleaned datasets (.dta) scripts/              # Stata .do files for analysis and graphs output/               # Tables, regression results, and figures report.tex            # Final research report (LaTeX format) presentation/         # Slides for the oral presentation README.md             # This file

 ## 👥 Team

-This project is developed by students of the 2025 edition of the course *Recherche Empirique en Economie et Management*.
+This project is developed by 3rd year HEC Lausanne students of the Spring 2025 course *Recherche Empirique en Economie et Management*, under the supervision of Professors Rafael Lalive and Jérémy Zuchuat.

 **Team Members:**
 - Souhil Khiat